Home Remedies for Dry Dog Skin

 The home remedies listed above can provide quick relief for mild cases of itchy or dry skin.
 But it's important to consult with your veterinarian if the problem persists or symptoms worsen.
 There are many potential causes of dry skin in dogs, and only a veterinarian can correctly diagnose the problem and prescribe the appropriate treatment.

 Skin and coat infections can be a result of fungi and bacteria.
 If your dog’s dry skin also has lesions and they’re constantly itching, you’ll want to take them to the vet.

 Age affects the skin and coat.
 A dog’s skin becomes thinner and less flexible with age, and the hair coat becomes duller and drier due to less oil production.
 Trying some of the above home remedies is a good place to start.
 A vet may also prescribe a medicated shampoo to address some of the issues your older dog is experiencing.

 Pet Insurance Can Help

 Dry skin isn’t just caused by environmental or dietary issues; some breeds, like West Highland Terriers and American Cocker Spaniels, are predisposed to skin conditions.
 Accident and Illness Coverage offered by AKC Pet Insurance (underwritten by Independence American Insurance Company) doesn’t just protect your pet in case of an unexpected accident or illness, it even offers optional coverage for hereditary conditions like dry skin*.
-Click here for a quote and let the pet insurance of champions worry about the what ifs.

 *Available at an additional cost.
 Waiting periods may apply.
 Coverage subject to deductible and coinsurance.
 Pre-existing conditions covered after 365 days.